The eeriest ghost towns in America

 Cerro Gordo, California

 Cerro Gordo was privately owned until June 2018 when it was put up for sale and sold for £1.1 million ($1.4m) to two Los Angeles entrepreneurs.
-They plan to keep it opened to public and preserve the existing buildings and their interiors.
+They've kept it open to the public and have preserved the existing buildings and their interiors.
+You can't stay overnight but you can take a tour for £8 ($10) per person, with all proceeds going to the Cerro Gordo Historical Foundation.

 Love this?
 Follow our Facebook page for more abandoned content and travel inspiration